Quick/Quick/README.md

 ## Quick Core: Examples and Example Groups

-Quick uses a special syntax that allows you to define **examples** and **example groups**.
+Quick uses a special syntax that allows me to define **examples** and **example groups**.

 ### Examples Using `it`